-- Understand all four stages of the LCA methodology
+- Understand all four stages of the life cycle assessment methodology

-- Be aware of the resources required to do a LCA study in practice
+- Be aware of the resources required to do a life cycle assessment study in practice

-- Be able to provide a critical perspective on the quality of a LCA study done by others
+- Be able to provide a critical perspective on the quality of a life cycle assessment study done by others

-- Understand the key benefits and challenges of the application of LCA for a range of purposes.
+- Understand the key benefits and challenges of the application of life cycle assessment for a range of purposes.

 On completion of this module, students will be able to:

-- Demonstrate understanding of the LCA methodology (C)
+- Demonstrate understanding of the life cycle assessment methodology (C)*

-- Be aware of the resources required to do a LCA study in practice (K)
+- Be aware of the resources required to do a life cycle assessment study in practice (K)*

-- Be able to provide a critical perspective on the quality of a LCA study done by others – peer review skill (P)
+- Be able to provide a critical perspective on the quality of a life cycle assessment study done by others (P)*

-- Understand the key benefits and challenges of the application of LCA for a range of purposes (T)
+- Understand the key benefits and challenges of the application of life cycle assessment for a range of purposes (T)*

-Methods of teaching/learning The learning and teaching strategy is designed to take an active learning approach, in which the students are engaged in class exercises and discussions.
-The learning and teaching methods include preparatory reading and exercises; lectures, hands-on LCA study, group discussions and exercises to do an LCA:
+The learning and teaching strategy is designed to take an active learning approach, in which the students are engaged in class exercises and discussions.
+The learning and teaching methods include, preparatory reading and exercises, lectures, hands-on life cycle assessment study, group discussions and exercises to do an life cycle assessment.